 The sponsorship aims to provide hygiene and safety for students’ and teachers’ health by improving the school facilities, and at the same time, motivate ethnic minority students to stay in school and strive for a brighter future.

 The Clean Water for Children is a program implemented by the VinaCapital Foundation to improve access to potable water and quality of life for all people including the underserved and disadvantaged.

 A Brighter Path is a 7-year scholarship and empowerment program for bright rural ethnic minority girls created by the VinaCapital Foundation (VCF).
 The goal of the program is to reduce poverty in Vietnam through education and training.
-It is designed to ease financial pressure of families of poor but bright ethnic students so they can continue and complete their education, empowering them to become “game-changers” in their communities.
-Started in 2010, the program has provided 809 scholarships to disadvantaged students across the country.
+It is designed to ease the financial pressure on families of poor but bright ethnic students so they can continue and complete their education, empowering them to become “game-changers” in their communities.
+Starting in 2010, the program has provided 809 scholarships to disadvantaged students across the country.
 The program does not only directly improve the lives of these primary beneficiaries but sustainably improves their families and communities.

 ABC International School supports the surgery cost for children with congenital heart defects